Prolonging assembly through dissociation:A self assembly paradigm in microtubules

-While a free tubulin dimer has a GTP molecule bound to each monomer, incorporation into a MT activates the $\beta$-tubulin monomer for hydrolysis of its associated GTP.
+MTs are formed by assembly of $\alpha-\beta$ tubulin dimers, which are polar and impart polarity to MTs.
+MTs grow mainly from the end that has exposed $\beta$ tubulin, and are composed of (typically) 13 linear protofilaments.\cite{review1} While a free tubulin dimer has a GTP molecule bound to each monomer, incorporation into a MT activates the $\beta$-tubulin monomer for hydrolysis of its associated GTP.
 GDP-bound tubulin is less stable within the MT lattice \cite{gebremichael} and hence a GDP-bound tubulin at the tip of a MT has a higher rate of detachment (depolymerization) than a GTP-bound tubulin.
-While it is established that GTP hydrolysis is essential to DI, the mechanism of the process is not fully understood.
-Models in the IH class assume that all hydrolysis occurs at a sharp interface between GDP-bound and GTP-bound tubulins \cite{leibler,stukalin}, whereas in SH-based models, hydrolysis occurs stochastically, anywhere in the MT \cite {vanburen,chakraborty,flyvbjerg,antal}.
-Since IH models do not allow for any GTP-bound tubulin within the GDP domain, rescue depends solely on the probability of a free GTP tubulin attaching to a depolymersing MT with a GDP-tubulin at the tip.
+GTP hydrolysis is essential to DI.
+Models in the IH class assume that all hydrolysis occurs at a sharp interface between GDP-bound and GTP-bound tubulins \cite{leibler,stukalin}, whereas in SH-based models, hydrolysis occurs stochastically, anywhere in the MT \cite {vanburen,chakraborty,flyvbjerg,antal,hill,margolin}.

-In SH models, GTP-monomers are located throughout the MT, with a concentration that decays exponentially with distance from the growing end\cite{antal}.
-These models allow for a different rescue mechanism, i.e as the MT depolymerises by detachment of GDP-tubulins, GTP tubulins in the interior of the MT, or GTP `remnants' get exposed and the MT starts polymerising again.
-Support for presence of GTP tubulins inside the MT has been provided by recent experiments \cite{perez}.
+In contrast to IH models, SH models lead to GTP-monomers being located throughout the MT, with a concentration that decays exponentially with distance from the growing end\cite{antal}.
+These models allow for a re-polymerization mechanism that involves these GTP remnants, i.e as the MT depolymerises by detachment of GDP-tubulins, the remnants get exposed and the MT starts polymerising again.
+Support for presence of GTP tubulins inside the MT has been provided by recent experiments\cite{perez}.
+The remnant-mediated re-polymerization leads to the possibility of extending activity through increased depolymerization rates.

-We study a particular SH model\cite{chakraborty,antal}.
-In contrast to a SH model that takes into account all thirteen protofilaments of a MT\cite{vanburen}, our model depicts the MT as a $1-d$ sequence with rates that prescribe polymerization, depolymeriazation and hydrolysis.
-The appeal of this model is that there are only a few parameters, and the parameters can be controlled independently to understand the role that different processes play in the DI of MTs.